meslane/space_freighter/README.txt

     -Traditional (no supreme god)
     -Henotheistic (yes supreme god)
-    -Kathenotheistic (gods take turns being supreme) -Animistic (everything has a spirit)
+    -Kathenotheistic (gods take turns being supreme)
+    -Deistic (gods don't give a shit about you) -Animistic (everything has a spirit)
 -Pantheistic (the universe is god)
 -Autotheistic (everyone can become god)

-Religions also have a VIOLENCE factor based in part on random chance and in part on which type of religion they are.
+Religions also have a VIOLENCE factoron a scale of 1 to 10 based in part on random chance and in part on which type of religion they are.
 For example, mistheistic religions are more likely to be more violent than eutheistic ones, and so on.

+╔════════════════════╗
+║Naming Languages    ║
+╚════════════════════╝